Skip to content

-Twelve original browser games across two categories.
-This guide explains what is in the library, how new titles get picked, and a practical approach for finding the games that match how you actually like to play.
+Twelve browser games across two categories.
+This guide explains what is in the library, how new titles get picked from our partner provider network, and a practical approach for finding the games that match how you actually like to play.

 Orientation

-The game library currently holds twelve original titles, all built in-house, split across two categories: arcade and puzzle.
-This is deliberately smaller than the sprawling catalogs of most browser portals, because the focus is on building games worth replaying rather than inflating the count with licensed third-party content.
+The game library currently holds twelve titles split across two categories: arcade and puzzle, all sourced from a network of professional game providers.
+This is deliberately smaller than the sprawling catalogs of most browser portals, because the focus is on picking games worth replaying rather than inflating the count with whatever HTML5 inventory is sitting on an open marketplace.

 This post is a field guide to what is actually in there, how new titles get picked, and a practical way to find the games that suit you.
 It is not a launch post — the library changes slowly on purpose — so it should stay accurate for a while.